Rahul04012003/XNAT_CLI_Toolkit/README.rst

 Example
 ~~~~~~~
-Here’s an example of uploading and archiving DICOM files to an XNAT project:
+Here's an example of uploading and archiving DICOM files to an XNAT project:

 ::